Carver Water Treatment Facility Expansion Project Overview

 For several years, the City has planned for the future need to expand the Water Treatment Plant.
 The estimated project cost of 12 million dollars has been in the City’s Long-Term Financial Plan for many years to complete the expansion project.
 As a result, the costs associated with the expansion project have already been calculated into the City’s existing rate plan.
 There will be no special charges or one-time fees needed from residents in order to finance and complete the expansion project.

-Construction on this critical project is beginning January 2021 – click on the construction updates tab of the website for the recent update!
+Construction on this critical project began in January 2021 – click on the construction updates tab of the website for the recent update!
 The expansion is expected to be fully built and operational by the summer of 2022 to stay ahead of the increasing demand for water in the City of Carver.